Sponsored links:

 The Old Town

-Saint-Rémy-de-Provence has a very beautiful old town.
-Strolling the old town is a pure pleasure.
-It is surrounded by a ring consisting of 4 streets (Boulevard Gambetta, Bouleveard Marceau, Boulevard Victor Hugo and Boulevard Mirabeau); it is further protected by strict development of the buildings.
+Saint-Rémy-de-Provence has a very beautiful old town, where strolling the narrow, cobbled streets is a pure pleasure.
+The historic center is surrounded by a ring consisting of four streets (Boulevard Gambetta, Boulevard Marceau, Boulevard Victor Hugo, and Boulevard Mirabeau); it is further protected by the strict development of the buildings.

 After walking down the Avenue de la Resistance street and passing the Collégiale Saint-Martin church (A; GPS: 43.788748, 4.830280) on the left side, we come to the square at Rue Lafayette street.
-There you will find the headquarters of the local authorities (B; 43.788697, 4.831634).
-Here also the Provencal markets take place.
-We then turn left on Rue Jaume Roux and turn left again on Rue Carnot, to get to the Favier Square (C; GPS: 43.789259, 4.831116), nicely shaded by a canopy of chestnut trees, where interesting fountain is located.
-Here you can find some historic buildings such as Hotel de Mistral de Montdragon from the sixteenth century.
-Now it's the Museum of Alpilles.
-Another historic building is the Hotel de Sade, which was built after Agnès Hugolen de Fos from Saint-Remy-de-Provence married a male representative of the family of de Sade (the wedding took place in the fifteenth century, so it is not about the Marquis de Sade of the eighteenth century, although it is the same family).
+There you will find the headquarters of the local authorities (B; 43.788697, 4.831634), and this is also where the Provençal markets take place.
+We then turn left on Rue Jaume Roux and turn left again on Rue Carnot, to get to the Favier Square (C; GPS: 43.789259, 4.831116), nicely shaded by a canopy of chestnut trees, where an interesting fountain is located.
+Here you can find some historic buildings such as Hotel de Mistral de Montdragon from the sixteenth century, which is now the Museum of Alpilles.
+Another historic building is the Hotel de Sade, which was built after Agnès Hugolen de Fos from Saint-Rémy-de-Provence married a male representative of the family of de Sade (the wedding took place in the fifteenth century, so it is not about the Marquis de Sade of the eighteenth century, although it is the same family).
 Both buildings can be visited.

 Each of the streets of the Old Town is different, it's really worth taking the time and leisurely stroll them.
 If you are tired, you can relax in Grand Café Riche (D; GPS: 43.788405, 4.830204) - there's really a very good coffee :).